jtophilip/bindingtutor/doc/GettingStarted.rst

 chapter <$(DOCS):BindingModels>`_ for more detailed information about the binding models.

-First, enter value for the experimental range of [MT].
+First, enter values for the experimental range of [MT].
 Varying between 0 and 10 is a nice start.

 **Screen shot:** [MT] with 0 and 10 entered.